Blendify/blender-manual/blender_docs/manual/modeling/texts/introduction.rst

 Exit *Edit* mode
-   :kbd:`Tab` doesn't insert a tab character in the text, but rather enters and exits *Edit* mode, as with other object types.
+   :kbd:`Tab` doesn't insert a tab character in the text, but rather enters and exits *Edit mode*, as with other object types.
 Copy
    To copy text to the buffer, use :kbd:`Ctrl-C` or the *Copy* button in the tool shelf.
 Cut and Copy